k4lipso/gokill/docs/actions/README.md

   "type": "SomeAction",
   "options": { //each action defines its own options
     "firstOption": "someValue",
-    "Stage": 2 //this (positive) number defines the order of multiple actions }
+    "stage": 2 //this (positive) number defines the order of multiple actions }
 }
 ```

-To get a list of all actions and their options from the commandline run ``` gokill -d ```